mammadov115/Blog/readme.md

 This project is a feature-rich Django blog application that allows users to create and share their posts, browse articles, and interact with the content.
 Below are the steps to set up the application and some of its notable features.

+## Features

+This Django blog application comes with the following features:

+-   User Authentication: Users can sign up, log in, and manage their profiles.
+-   CRUD Functionality: Users can create, read, update, and delete their own posts.
+-   Post Categories: Posts can be categorized for easy navigation and filtering.
+-   Search Functionality: Users can search for specific posts using keywords.
+-   Pagination: The post list view is paginated for better user experience.
+-   Email Sharing: Users can share posts via email using Django forms.
+-   Comments: Registered users can leave comments on posts.
+-   Tags: Posts can be tagged using django-taggit.
+-   Recommended Posts: A recommendation system suggests similar posts based on user preferences.
+-   Custom Template Tags and Filters: Displays the latest posts and most commented posts in the sidebar.
+-   Sitemap and RSS Feed: The application generates a sitemap and RSS feed for better SEO and syndication.

+## PostgreSQL Support

+The application supports PostgreSQL for improved performance and full-text search capabilities.

 ## Getting Started

 Follow these instructions to set up the project on your local machine.